Fedalto/ideas/README.md

 ## 27. Applications Expose Data Visually and Programmatically

-Information can be used to find relationships and connect actions that operate on this data.
-The desktop environment can forgo use of specialised libraries and instead communicate with the services provided by other programs.

- * An application or form on a website is requesting a piece of data.
-Data of the same type is also being displayed in another user interface.
-Selecting the input field will display a list of potential sources of this information, one being the active application.
+The data that is being rendered by an application can be inspected and used as a datasource for another interface.
+This should also be programmatically accessible.

  * An open folder manager window a folder open.
 This can be interpreted as a list of dates and times.
 A calendar program can read and display the sequence of dates and times to show when files were created/modified along a timeline.
 This may be useful with photographs.

  * A spreadsheet program is opened and contains a sequence of dates.
-When the user view s a date in a different application or on a web page, the environment refers to the spreadsheet filename.
+When the user views a date in a different application or on a web page, the environment refers to the spreadsheet filename.

+  * An application or form on a website is requesting a piece of data.
+Data of the same type is also being displayed in another user interface.
+Selecting the input field will display a list of potential sources of this information, one being the active application.

 This functionality would be user driven as to avoid performance issues.
 If I want to see what an application is using or doing: